Skip to content

 Methods:

-• encode
+• batch_encode

-Encode a list of data points.
+Encode a batch of data points.

 This is an abstract method, child classes should overwrite it.